havatv/qgisnnjoinplugin/help/source/index.rst

 If the input and join layers have different Coordinate Reference Systems (CRS), the input geometry is transformed to the join layer CRS before the join is performed.

+**The join layer has to have a projected CRS for the distance calculations to work**.

 Versions
 ----------------------------------